Compost Tea has become a very popular topic. The following is a quote from Fine Gardening (ref 2):

 I am confident that the risk is low.
 But why take the risk when the benefits of compost tea are at best, minimal?

 If you want to make some compost tea, go ahead.
 You will probably not harm anything and you just might have some fun doing it.
-But understand that there is no real benefit to making compost tea.
+But understand that there is currently no evidence that compost tea is any better than using just compost.
 Be a smart gardener and just spread the compost on the soil as a mulch.
 Nature will do the rest.